 It is part of investors' fiduciary duty to mitigate long-term risk, which includes risks caused by the low carbon transition.
 A recent paper by the Initiative for Responsible Investment outlines several risks associated with the transitioning of the utility sector.
-These risks include political, reputational, operational, systemic, and stakeholder risks.
-To address these risks and decarbonize at the rate necessary to meet the goals set out by the Paris Agreement, utility companies need to develop just transition principles and policies.
-Principals must guide the development of policies.
-Policies must ensure proper oversight of plans and commitments, access to decent sustainable jobs for frontline communities, support for negatively affected stakeholders, and dedication to continuous engagement.
-Taking these actions is pivotal to creating both resilient communities and long-term value for shareholders.
+These risks include political, reputational, systemic, and stakeholder risks.
+To address these risks and decarbonize at the rate necessary to meet the goals set out by the Paris Agreement, utility companies need to develop just transition policies and procedures.
+Policies must ensure proper oversight of plans and commitments, access to decent sustainable jobs for frontline communities, support for negatively affected stakeholders, and a commitment to continuous engagement.
+Taking these actions is pivotal to both creating resilient communities and long-term value for shareholders.